 If you’re considering a move to Montreal (universities are so much cheaper than in the US) you may want to know if that’s a good idea.
 (For a book about a young woman moving to Montreal to attend McGill University, read Nellcott Is My Darling by Golda Fried.)
 The long winters may put you off.
 But to see the good side of the city, here are ten things I miss about living in Montreal.

 1. Le Plateau

 The unique architecture of the Plateau is absolutely gorgeous.
 You don’t have to be an architecture enthusiast to appreciate this scenic residential neighborhood.
 And yes, gentrification is an issue here, but you can still find restaurants that serve good and cheap ethnic food.

-If you’re thinking about visiting Montreal check out these Airbnbs in the Plateau.
-To ensure a responsible stay I suggest you look for places that are not available year-round.
+If you’re thinking about visiting Montreal check out these places in the city.

 2. The Beautiful Architecture